Neural-Systems-at-UIO/PyNutilWeb/setup_instructions.md

 ```
 exit folder and cd into PyNutilWeb/client

-create another  file called .env.local with the same values as the previous .env file
+create another  file called .env.test.local with the same values as the previous .env file

 run
 ```